sg893052/sonic-buildimage/L3/pim/SONiC_PIM_SSM_HLD.md

 | Number of Multicast Route Entries    | 8192          |
 | Number of PIM Neighbours             | 64            |

+Linux kernel supports only 32 multicast routing interfaces of which one interface is reserved for PIM register interface.
+So, PIM/IGMP can be enabled on only 31 routing interfaces.

 # 9 Unit Test
 ## 9.1 CLI Test Cases
 N/A, as this feature uses FRR PIM and IGMP CLI.